 When the The wrist LED turns red.
 On the control box, the red LED is steady on, while the green LED is blinking.
 PULSE DESK, if started, displays an emergency state warning.
-User actions: fatal Eliminate the cause of the error (e.g., an obstacle).
+User actions: error is nonfatal Eliminate the cause of the error (e.g., an obstacle).
 In the warning dialog, click Recover.